grace-reed/PDPAssignmentOne/README.md

 # AssignmentOne.js

-A Node project to cite publication that was made with npm and uses an interactive command line user interface.
+A Node project to cite publications that was made with npm and uses an interactive command line user interface.

 ## [Documentation](#documentation)
 To run this project: